Can Astigmatism Go Away?

 What is astigmatism?

-Can astigmatism go away by itself?
+Can it go away by itself?

-- Contact lenses: Again, the prescription corrects the astigmatism.
+- Contact lenses: correct the astigmatism similarly.

 Astigmatism is a refractive error that distorts or blurs vision.
 It’s very common and is usually caused by an abnormally shaped cornea.
 The condition is treated in several ways, including eyeglasses, contact lenses, or laser vision correction.